BlargbotCC/Blargbot-Custom-Commands/README.md

 <iframe style="border-radius: 5px;" height="469" width="100%" frameborder="0" src="https://titanembeds.com/embed/452675283485589505?theme=DiscordDark&defaultchannel=452944221364551690&css=241">OOF.
 Your dirty ass browser doesn't support iFrames.</iframe>
 ## Other Information
 - This website is under construction.
 If it somehow gets deleted one day let us know on the [BCC Discord Server](https://discord.gg/wFBYUXS).
+- We use Google Analytics.
+You can check out some [privacy info](https://policies.google.com/technologies/partner-sites).